karan98kaushik/githubUserFinder/README.md

 # githubUserFinder
-On typing any GitHub Username It shows its Profile with % recent repositories.
+On typing any GitHub Username It shows its Profile with five recent repositories.